joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/19/us/zion-park-hiker-found.html?searchResultPosition=3

 **It’s a Party at Gatsby’s Mansion.
 No Dancing, Please.**\
 `An immersive theater show of “The Great Gatsby” has returned in London.
-Can it keep the novel’s spirit alive while obeying coronavirus rules?`\
+Can it keep the novel’s spirit alive while obeying the coronavirus rules?`\
 https://nytimes.com/2020/10/19/theater/great-gatsby-immersive-london-coronavirus.html?searchResultPosition=4

 **Running the Numbers on Biden’s Tax Policy**\